tbotnz/cisshgo/README.md

 2020/08/22 00:17:34 starting ssh server on port :10026
 2020/08/22 00:17:34 starting ssh server on port :10027
 ```

-## using
-ssh into one of the open ports with ```admin``` as password and run "show version" or "show ip interface brief" or "show running-config"
+3. SSH into one of the open ports with `admin` as the password.
+By default, you can run "show version"
+ or "show ip interface brief" or "show running-config".
+Other commands can be added by modifying the
+ transcript_map.yaml file and supplying transcripts as needed.

+Example output:

 ```
 test_device#show version
 Cisco IOS XE Software, Version 16.04.01